Member Information

 What to Do After Getting Rear-Ended: Avoid These Mistakes

 Even low-impact rear-end collisions can result in hidden damage to your car and serious injuries to you or your passengers.
-Knowing the critical steps to take after a rear-end accident can protect your health, safety, and ability to file a successful claim .
+Knowing the critical steps to take after a rear-end accident can. protect your health, safety, and ability to file a successful claim.
+Summon medical help and administer first aid to others who may be injured, if you’re able.

 Rear-End Collisions: Who Is At Fault and Who Pays? - Nolo